The cure rates for non melanoma skin cancers are very high.

 Your outcome depends on the size of the skin cancer and how deep it is.
 It also depends on where it is growing on the body and how fast it is growing.

-If your immune system is weakened there is a slightly higher risk of it coming back.
+If your immune system is weakened, due to other medical reasons, there is a slightly higher risk of it coming back.

 Your doctor is the best person for you to talk to about your personal prognosis.